Elijah strode into a grove of oak trees by the gate of Fort Jezreel.

 “So, what did the king say?”

 “Ha!
-I didn’t stick around for that part.
+I didn’t stick around.
 You shoulda been there.
-A path opened like the Red Sea parting for Moses.”
+Like the Red Sea parting for Moses.”
 Elijah pumped his fist in the air.
 “In like lightning.
 Out like a whirlwind.”

 Nathan hooted.
-“And did they tremble and quake for my little brother?”
+“And did they tremble and quake at my little brother?”

 “I sincerely doubt it.
 We have to get swords and chase those slavers out.”

 Elijah patted his pack.
 “I only wore it inside the fort.”

 His brother’s face lit up.
 “So, they’re searching for….
 No. By now they realize there was a boy under that hair.”

 “Not to worry.
 A guard came running by me and the others on the road.
 And he passed me again as he walked back to the fort.
 He never looked at me.
 Not once.”

 “Lijah, my fingers don’t tie laces, but sometimes your head doesn’t follow logic.”

 Elijah opened his mouth, but Nathan put a hand over it.
 “You know how Dad says, ‘Two little boys can hunt squirrels better than one.’?
 The guards at the fort heard those exact words from their own fathers, and they’ve already put their heads together.
 They tossed that moth-eaten old goatskin out of the equation, and if you wait here, ten of them will snatch you up before sundown.”